Sound engine¶

 Hint

-The Corners under editing can be changed in the Corner Matrix.
+The selection of Corners under editing can be changed in the Corner Matrix.

-The Lissajous shapes are always periodic and their sped can be set relatively (1× to 8×) to the main Tempo using one of the speed selectors below the Warp Pad.
+The Lissajous, N-gon and Pulse shapes are always periodic and their speed can be set relatively (8 to 1/32) to the main Tempo using one of the speed selectors below the Warp Pad.
 Moreover, the resulting trajectory can be resized, moved or rotated by dragging it on the Orbiter screen.

 When the ADSR shape is selected, the Orbiter follows a figure in which each stage of the envelope covers a different segment of the 2D space.
 The segments can be warped individually based on the segment selectors below the Warp Pad (A-D, D-S, S-R), while their endpoints can be moved on the Orbiter screen to form the desired trajectory.
 It is possible to use the same ADSR envelope for both amplitude and Orbiter or to have two independent sets of values depending on the selected configuration.
 See the Envelope section for more details.

-The picture below shows examples of warped Lissajous and ADSR shapes.
+The pictures below shows examples of warped Lissajous warp_lis1, ADSR warp_adsr, N-gon warp_ngon and Pulse warp_pwm shapes.

 The Overtone Generators produce overtones (harmonics) in seven specific patterns.
 The first six patterns A-F are described in the table below while the seventh pattern, N, generates random noise.
 For a familiar mental model, It might be useful to think of the overtone patterns in a similar way as you would think of accordion or organ registers.

-Patterns A–C include even-ish overtones while patterns D–F are more odd-ish (note that the 1st overtone, the fundamental, is always present).
+Patterns A–C include even overtones while patterns D–F include odd overtones (note that the 1st overtone, the fundamental, is always implied unless turned off in the Prime Slot tab of the Corner Matrix).
 Some overtones are present with positive and other with negative amplitudes, making it possible to subtract overtones when blending two patterns together.

 Hint

-The blend of overtone patterns C and D produces a sawtooth waveform.
+The blend of patterns C and D produces a sawtooth waveform.

 The amplitudes of the overtones decrease such that the amplitude of the n-th overtone is either 1/n or -1/n, depending on the sign in the table.